cypress-io/cypress-documentation/content/guides/core-concepts/cypress-app.md

 <strong class="alert-header">Dashboard Integration</strong>

-A number of the features described below will only be shown if you are logged into the [Cypress Dashboard](/guides/dashboard/introduction).
+A number of the features described below are additional functionality shown only to users that are logged into the
+[Cypress Dashboard](/guides/dashboard/introduction).
 If you're not sure whether you're logged in, you can always check using the profile control in the top right of the window.

-As the data used by these features are pulled from our cloud servers, they will only reflect test results that were [recorded](/guides/dashboard/projects#Set-up-a-project-to-record).
+The data used by these features are pulled from our cloud servers, so they will only reflect test results that were [recorded](/guides/dashboard/projects#Set-up-a-project-to-record).